 She told me about the “7 Emotions” in traditional Chinese medical theory.
 She explained that an excess of any of these most common emotions (joy, anger, anxiety, overthinking, grief, fear and fright) could cause dis-ease in the body.
 That spelling is intentional: dis-ease representing a lack of feeling of ease or well-being, as well as potential illness.
 Rather than holding strong emotions in and allowing them to create tension and illness, my acupuncturist talked about methods for releasing them in traditional Chinese medicine:

-(exercise, acupuncture, tai chi)
+- physical expression (exercise, acupuncture, tai chi)

-(writing, talking about feelings, therapy)
+- mental/emotional expression (writing, talking about feelings, therapy)

 In addition, she noted more traditional methods for calming the body and mind, including acupuncture, tai chi, yoga, meditation and breathing techniques.
 We talked about how I already physically express things through exercise and acting, and emote using writing (see: this piece), therapy and a fledgling meditation practice.
 She continued, saying that the treatment she’d give me would include acupuncture points traditionally understood to promote the smooth movement of energy in my body and calm and settle the mind.
 Normally I walk out of a treatment feeling relaxed, almost foggy in the aftermath of the acupuncture.
 This time, I walked out with a sense of clarity and purpose I’d not felt in a long time.
 My acupuncturist smiled at me and said, “Nice, isn’t it?”
 I think I’ll ask for that treatment again!